aimerhades/Responsive-website/README.md

 # Responsive-website
-this is my responsive website that i have create a months ago.
+this is my responsive webpage that i have create a months ago.